|

 You mean the one with your name and address on it?
 Well,

-it was here, but its not anymore, because, well,
+it was here, but it’s not anymore, because, well,

 to tell you the truth, I dumped it!"